12 Gym & Fitness Website Design Examples (2026)

 Single-discipline niche for search authority

-No blog, which is a missed opportunity given the niche positioning.
+The missed opportunity is content.
+No blog, which is surprising given the niche positioning.
 A few HYROX training or race prep articles would compound that SEO advantage.

 Dogpound